KerrySteele-Jones/MyWork/submissions/readme.md

 👩🏽‍💻 Finish styling Links to blogs (will link to original website)

 👩🏽‍💻 Finish doing all of the other styling bits

+# Week 2 Submission
+📋 Build a Multi-page Responsive Website

+For this assignment I created a website that is based on learning spanish.
+Later on the course I would like to attempt building an interactive resource that helps me practice Spanish everyday.
+And a resource that helps dyslexics learn Spanish.

+📋 I have created a seperate read.me file to go with the submission in week-2-sub folder